fpereiro/dale/readme.md

 And you also can use it in node.js.
 To install: `npm install dale`

-dale is pure ES5 javascript and it will work in any version of node.js.
-Browser compatibility is currently being tested on multiple browsers.
+dale is pure ES5 javascript and it should work in any version of node.js (tested on v0.8.0 and above).
+Browser compatibility is as follows:

+- Chrome 15 and above.
+- Firefox 22 and above.
+- Safari 5.1 and above.
+- IE9 and above.
+- Opera 11.6 and above.

 The author wishes to thank [Browserstack](https://browserstack.com) for providing tools to test cross-browser compatibility.